 Implementing and measuring social learning within an organization can be tough in practice.
 In addition to ensuring people, processes, and technology align in order to facilitate social learning, there’s the challenge of actually measuring the outcomes of social approaches – measurements that can help us prove the value of social learning approaches, like the 70:20:10 methodology.

 According to a 2017 LinkedIn report, the cost of a disengaged employee to an organization can be as high as $50,000 per year.
 Improve the alignment of your learning programs to your organizational strategy to positively impact your bottom line.

 ELearning allows the online delivery of training with real time tracking of training results, optimizing time and reducing costs associated with traditional learning methods.

 An LMS (learning management system or also E-Learning platform ) is a learning software designed to deliver, track and certify online courses and training.

-SCORM is an international standard for tracking E-Learning activities. xAPI (formerly Tin Can API) is the Learning Objects new standard.
+SCORM and AICC are international standard for tracking E-Learning activities. xAPI (formerly Tin Can API) is the Learning Objects new standard.
 The Docebo Learning Management System supports both of these standards.